By: Susan Dugdale | Last modified: 10-03-2019 | First published: 12-01-2009

-Christmas speeches are often expected as part of workplace celebrations, like the office Christmas party.
+Christmas speeches are often expected as part of workplace celebrations, like the annual company or office Christmas party.
 Or they may be included in a family and friends get together on Christmas day.

 And, yes, it can be really tricky pulling a good one together.